-b) What happens with the foundation's assets in case of dissolution - can the assets revert to private ownership or do they have to stay in the public-benefit sphere?
+b) What happens with the foundation's assets in case of dissolution?
+Can the assets revert to private ownership, or do they have to stay in the public-benefit sphere?

-The assets have to stay in the public-benefit sphere. § 61 (1) AO requires a regulation in the foundation's statutes which specifies to whom the assets belong in case of dissolution and for which purpose they have to be used.
+The assets must stay in the public-benefit sphere.
+Section 61 (1) Fiscal Code (AO) requires a regulation in the foundation's statutes which specifies to whom the assets belong in case of dissolution and for which purpose they must be used.